Psoas Impingement after Hip Replacement: Causes, Symptoms, and Treatment Options

 Psoas impingement typically occurs due to:

-• Malpositioning of the acetabulum: Particularly, a reduced anteversion or a too shallow position of the acetabulum increases mechanical friction.
+• Mispositioning of the cup: Especially a reduced anteversion or a not deep enough position of the cup increases the mechanical friction.

-• Overhang of the acetabular rim: An overhang irritates the tendon.
+• Overhang of the cup rim: An overhang irritates the tendon.

-• Muscle atrophy or weakness: A weakened iliopsoas often leads to dysfunctional stress that overstrains the tendon.
+• Muscle atrophy or weakness: A weakened iliopsoas often leads to a dysfunctional load that overstrains the tendon.

 • Presence of foreign body reactions: Tissue reactions to the implant material can additionally promote pain.